tschaffter/raspberry-pi-htpc/README.md

     $ groups
     tschaffter sudo video plugdev input

-### Start Steam Link manually
+### Start Steam Link manually (early test)

 Run the command below to start Steam Link manually.

     startx steamlink

 We should then be greeted with Steam Link Welcome screen.
-If the wireless controller does not work on this screen, use a wireless keyboard or wait until we configure Steam Link to start using the X window manager `Openbox`.
+If the wireless controller does not work on this screen, wait until we create a systemd service to start Steam Link using the X window manager `Openbox`.

 ![steamlink_welcome](pictures/steamlink_welcome.png)